keenanromain/DecemberCal/README.md

   postgres-data:
 ```

-Docker Compose confirms DB readiness via the `healtcheck` above.
-The other services only boot once the DB is accepting connections.
+Docker Compose confirms DB readiness via its `healtcheck`.
+The other services only boot once the DB is accepting connections and data persists via the named Docker volume.

-### Indexing

-The existing `events_pkey` provides a fast lookup by UUID.

 ---